TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 ### Introduction

 We've learned about the **module pattern** in a previous lesson and played around with using them to help organize our variables and functions.
 At some point in the last few projects, you may have even wondered, "How would we manage more complex projects?
 Files would get too long!
 It would be great if we could split our code up into multiple files for organization!".
-Using multiple files would be extremely handy, as we could more easily separate our code into groups of related functions and values without having to scroll through one ridiculously long file.
+Using multiple files would be extremely handy for this exact reason.

 While the module pattern used to play a big part in helping us manage this, the release of ES6 (sometimes referred to as ES2015) gave us actual "modules" and thus they are often referred to as "ES6 modules" or "ESM".